Abelite-cod/studentPortal/README.md

 Validation ensures all required fields are present.

-The API follows proper REST conventions and returns status codes like:
+The API follows proper REST requests and returns status codes like:

 400 – Bad Request (e.g., missing fields)